opensearch-project/project-website/_posts/2025-06-27-Enhancing-Search-Intelligence:-Introduction-to-ML-Inference-Processors-in-OpenSearch.md

 ---
 layout: post
-title: "Unlocking agentic AI experiences with OpenSearch"
+title: "Introduction to ML inference processors in OpenSearch: Review summarization and semantic search"
 authors:
+  - mingshiliu
-  - mingshil
+  - kolchfa
 date: 2025-06-27
 categories:
   - technical-posts
 meta_keywords: ML Inference Processors, Semantic Search, Search Summarization , LLM integration,
-meta_description: Introduction to ML inference processors.
-This guide demonstrates setup and configuration and provides usage examples for semantic search and summarization.
+meta_description: Learn how to use ML inference processors to implement semantic search and summarization in OpenSearch.
 ---
-# Enhancing Search Intelligence: Introduction to ML Inference Processors in OpenSearch - Review Summarization and Semantic Search Use Case

-## Introduction

-In an era where AI is revolutionizing how we interact with information, traditional keyword-based search has become increasingly insufficient.
-Users expect search engines to understand context, interpret natural language, and deliver intelligent results, the ability to integrate machine learning capabilities directly into search operations has become increasingly crucial.
-OpenSearch's Machine Learning(ML) inference processors provide a powerful solution to this need, allowing seamless integration of machine learning models into your ingest and search workflows.
-Whether you're looking to enhance search relevance, implement semantic search, or add intelligent document processing, ML inference processors offer a flexible and efficient approach.
+In an era of AI revolutionizing how we interact with information, traditional keyword-based search has become increasingly insufficient.
+Users expect search engines to understand context, interpret natural language, and deliver intelligent results, so the ability to integrate machine learning (ML) capabilities directly into search operations has become increasingly crucial.
+OpenSearch's ML inference processors solve this problem by allowing seamless integration of ML models into your ingest and search workflows.
 Whether you're building a next-generation enterprise search platform or enhancing your existing search infrastructure with AI capabilities, ML inference processors provide the foundation for intelligent search experiences that meet modern user expectations.

-## What are ML Inference Processors?
+## What are ML inference processors?

 OpenSearch provides three types of ML inference processors, each serving a specific purpose in the ingest pipeline or search pipeline:

-* ML Inference Ingest Processors: (Released 2.14): These processors run model inference during document indexing, allowing you to enrich or transform documents with ML model predictions before they're stored.
-For example, you could generate text embeddings or add sentiment labels to documents during indexing.
+* **ML inference ingest processors** (released 2.14): These processors run model inference during document indexing, allowing you to use ML models to enrich or transform documents before they're stored.
+For example, you can generate text embeddings or add sentiment labels to documents during indexing.
-* ML Search Request Processors: (Released 2.16): These processors run model inference while operating on search queries before they're executed, enabling query enhancement or transformation.
+* **ML search request processors** (released 2.16): These processors run model inference on search queries before they're executed, enabling query enhancement or transformation.
 They can rewrite queries based on ML model output, making them particularly useful for query understanding and expansion.
-* ML Search Response Processors(Released 2.16): These processors run model inference and enriched search results before they're returned to the user, enabling features like result reranking or adding ML-generated summaries to search results.
+* **ML search response processors** (released 2.16): These processors run model inference to enrich search results before they're returned to the user, enabling features like result reranking or adding ML-generated summaries to search results.

-## Key Benefits
+## Key benefits

+ML inference processors offer the following key benefits:

-1. Flexibility: Support for both local and external ML models
+- Flexibility: Support for both local and external ML models.
-2. Real-time Processing: ML inference happens during ingest and search operations
+- Real-time processing: ML inference occurs during ingest and search operations.
-3. Customizable: Extensive configuration options for input/output mapping
+- Customization: Extensive configuration options for input/output mapping.
-4. Easy-to-apply: Configure once in the search/ingest pipeline, auto applies in every ingest/search operations
+- Ease of use: Once you configure ML inference processors in the search/ingest pipeline, they are applied automatically to every ingest/search operation.

-## Common Use Cases
+## Common use cases

 ML inference processors enable various advanced search capabilities:

-* Semantic Search: Generate and search with text embeddings
+* Semantic search: Generate and search documents using text embeddings.
-* Multi-Modal Search: Combine text and image features
+* Multimodal search: Combine text and image search.
-* Query Understanding: Enhance queries with ML-based understanding
+* Query understanding: Enhance queries with ML-based understanding.
-* Result Ranking: Improve result relevance using ML models
+* Result ranking: Improve result relevance using ML models.
-* Document Enrichment: Add ML-generated metadata during indexing
+* Document enrichment: Add ML-generated metadata during indexing.

-## A Simple Example: Search And Summarization Pipeline
+## Geting started: Search and summarization pipeline

-Let's walk through a practical example of using ML inference search response processors to implement semantic search with text embedding model and generate summarization with Large Language Model(LLM).
+Let's walk through a practical example of using ML inference search response processors to implement semantic search using a text embedding model and generate summarization using a large language model (LLM).

 ### Step 1: Register models in OpenSearch

-We would need a text embedding model and a large language model for summarization, in this example, we would use amazon.titan-embed-text-v2:0  and  us.anthropic.claude-3-7-sonnet-20250219-v1:0 .
+First, you need to register two models: a text embedding model for generating embeddings and an LLM for summarization.
+In this example, you'll use the `amazon.titan-embed-text-v2:0` text embedding model and the `us.anthropic.claude-3-7-sonnet-20250219-v1:0` LLM.

 Register a text embedding model: